 Build a culture that encourages respectful collaboration across all levels and departments.
 Innovation programs should no longer be the domain of certain departments, such as engineering, R&D or product development.
 Instead, organizations should encourage every employee to tap into their passions, nurture their inner entrepreneur, think outside their job function and co-develop their idea with a team that has a variety of disciplines.

-FYI: Innovation can come from anywhere within a company, so be sure to create a company culture that encourages employee collaboration across all levels and departments.
+Innovation can come from anywhere within a company, so be sure to create a company culture that encourages employee collaboration across all levels and departments.
 Company communications should be open to everyone at all levels to help spread innovative ideas.

 4. Embrace diversity and inclusion.